• Skip to main content

 What does a typical week look like?

-About every two or three weeks individual meetings with students and Dr. Kickasola will take place, to discuss internships, independent studies, and anything else the students wish to discuss.
-About once a month group activities will be scheduled to reinforce the community we are building with each other.
+About every two or three weeks, individual meetings with students and Dr. Kickasola will take place to discuss internships, independent studies, and anything else the students wish to discuss.
+About once a month, group activities will be scheduled to reinforce the community we are building with each other.

 Film & Digital Media